 Diabetes: Giving Yourself an Insulin Shot

-- Practicing how to give your injection.
+- Practice how to give your shot.

 - Gather your supplies.
 Most people keep their supplies in a bag or kit